About ATSO

 What’s the difference between a therapist, psychologist, and psychiatrist?

 A therapist is someone you can go to for talk therapy.
-Therapists typically have either a Master’s Degree in a related field or are a licensed social worker.
+Therapists typically have either a Master’s Degree in a related field or are licensed social workers.
 Sometimes they may also have a Ph.D.

 A psychologist is also someone you can see for talk therapy, but they have extensively studied psychology and have either a Ph.D or a Psy.D.